Cortiva™ BioActive Surface

 AT-coagulation factor complexes are then released from the immobilized heparin and are swept away from the surface by the flowing blood.
 These complexes are eventually metabolized by the body.

-Cortiva BioActive Surface is the most extensively researched biosurface for today's extracorporeal circulation technologies, with extensive publication of clinical and scientific evidence in peer-reviewed cardiovascular surgery, perfusion and scientific literature, including:
+The bioactive coating marketed by Medtronic under the name Cortiva BioActive Surface is the most researched biosurface for today's extracorporeal circulation technologies, with extensive publication of clinical and scientific evidence in peer-reviewed cardiovascular surgery, perfusion, and scientific literature.

 Note: Citations with bold font represent clinical studies.
 Citations with standard font represent experimental in vitro and in vivo studies.